 Examples of standalone payroll platforms:

 HR-Centric Payroll Platforms can also be called Human Resources Information Systems (HRIS).
-While these solutions do offer payroll processing capabilities, it is their broad HR-related functionalities that distinguish them from the previous group.
+While these solutions do offer payroll processing capabilities, it’s their broad HR functionality that distinguishes them from the previous group.
+In addition to a payroll module, these platforms include features like benefits administration, recruiting and onboarding tools, and performance management modules.

-This segment of the market is designed for small and medium sized businesses (SMBs) and are typically good for businesses until they have 150-250 employees, at which point, they might need to upgrade to the next tier.
+This segment of the market is designed for small to mid-sized businesses, roughly companies with 50–500 employees.
+These HR-centric platforms are typically effective until a business grows beyond the 500-employee mark, at which point it might need to upgrade to the next tier of systems (enterprise solutions).

 What are HR-Centric Payroll Platforms (Enterprise)?